Kefancao/PDFNotate/a4/readme.md

 **Notes**
 -  The changing orientation feature does not work 100% as it doesn't align properly; however you're still able to zoom and everything is saved :) (maybe part marks? ;)

+- I have reference code from the cs349 public repo.
+Located in Android/PanZoom.